Copyright ©2001-2021 Marshall Rendina. All rights reserved.

 Note that the distances between G and F opposite of C are shorter as they occupy one side of the equilateral triangle with five notes between them, and the distances between C and F and C and G are longer, as the five notes between G and F on the side passing through C occupies two sides of the equilateral triangle.

 Below are two diagrams showing the order of intervals in just intonation as they relate to distance from the starting interval from consonant to dissonant based on the number of oscillations before the waves meet together exactly.
 Note that F# appears twice, as a diminished fifth and an augmented fourth.
-The second diagram has the notes from the outside raga (Phrygian) on the opposite side of the inside raga (Lydian).
+The second diagram has the notes from the outside raga or mode (Phrygian) on the opposite side of the inside raga or mode (Lydian).

 The intervals may be applied to coloring melodies basing each subsequent interval off of the previous.

-More on harmonic progression and other types of color-harmony has been included in the Visual Music notebook.
+More on harmonic progression and other types of color-harmony has been included in the Visual Music Notebook.